 Sometimes called achievement gaps, the term learning loss refers to a reversal in academic progress after an extended instructional break or disruption.
 This event is nothing new to district data leaders.
-Data teams made up of individuals representing departments across the district, including curriculum and instruction, assessment and accountability, principals, interventionists, and others, gather multiple times a year to analyze scores and make recommendations for instructional decisions in response to disruptions such as summer breaks.
 For a year with increased interruptions in instruction time and no assessment scores, identifying and measuring learning loss is tricky.

 Data Scientist Dr. Joy Smithson anticipated these hurdles for school districts.
 Working with K12 data analytics and communications provider SchoolStatus, Dr. Smithson assists districts with student data analysis: Which student populations need help?
 Who has demonstrated growth and who hasn’t?
 How can educators take action quickly?